sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about bugs ?

-  - Monitor browser's JS errors, for instance with https://trackjs.com, https://sentry.io/, or https://bugsnag.com/
+  - Monitor browser's JS errors, for instance with https://trackjs.com, https://sentry.io/, or https://bugsnag.com/, or https://logrocket.com/
   - Check your Google Webmaster for crawl/sitemap/robots errors

 ## Care about misc ?